lol768/bins/README.md

 Input mode has been renamed and its option has been removed.
 If the first positional argument to the program is a valid URL, bins switches to download mode.
 Specifying file names after filters the files downloaded.

+In download mode, --range can be used like in 1.0.0 (it still sorts output based on the range passed). bins will download and display all files by default.
+To get the old behavior of listing files, use -L (--list-all).

 ### Threading

 Uploads and downloads are now threaded.
 When uploading to a bin that does not support multiple files, the files are